 We normally think of our immune system as our body’s protector against harmful invaders like bacteria and viruses.
 It turns out that it can also declare war on allergens – like pollen, plants, grasses, dust mites, mold and animal dander – and leap into action to defend itself against these foreign invaders, even though it shouldn’t.
 This leads to an allergic reaction…

 This reaction instantly triggers the release of antibodies.
 They send out a message to your cells to stop these unwanted invaders in their tracks.
 They immediately release histamine - that causes your blood vessels to expand - to hustle off the allergen.
-And before you know it, your sinuses are clogged (or your nose is runny), you’re sneezing and coughing, have watery, itchy eyes - or inflamed, red blotches all over your skin.
+And before you know it, your sinuses are clogged (or your nose is runny), you’re sneezing and coughing, have watery eyes - or itchy and inflamed, red blotches all over your skin.

-Luckily, certain essential oils are safe natural remedies that are not only highly effective and powerful enough to treat your allergy symptoms, but also boost your immunity too…
+Luckily, certain essential oils are safe natural home remedies that are not only highly effective and powerful enough to quickly relieve your allergy symptoms, but also boost your immunity too…

-They can soothe and calm most of your allergy symptoms - and fast.
+- They can soothe, calm most of your allergy symptoms - and fast.

-Depending upon the time of the year or the symptoms you are experiencing, blending two or three oils will amplify the benefits in the fight against your allergies.
+Depending upon the time of the year or the symptoms you are experiencing, blending two or three oils will strengthen the benefits in the fight against your allergies.
 For instance, while the best essential oils for seasonal allergies are eucalyptus, peppermint, frankincense and lemon, you might want to add lavender to the mix if you’re struggling to sleep.
-And if you’re treating a skin allergy, then lavender, tea tree and chamomile essential oils are your best bet.
+And if you’re treating a skin allergy, then lavender, tea tree and chamomile are your best bets.

 Stay Healthy.
 Essential Oils To Naturally Boost Your Immunity When It Needs It the Most – Read More

-Best for: Hay fever, mucus, asthma, headache, skin allergies, hives, eczema, psoriasis, sleep
+Best for: Hay fever, mucus, asthma, headache, skin allergies, hives, itchy eyes, eczema, psoriasis, dog and cat dander, sleep